 In our analysis, we focus on four post-impact properties which are either directly related to known constraints ($J_b$) or are necessary proxies to such constraints ($M_d$, $F^{Fe}_d$, $\delta_{pd}$). $J_b$ is the angular momentum budget of the bound material remaining after the impact and should match the currently observed angular momentum budget of the Earth-Moon system (\SI{}{\JEM}) or be within a range set by post-impact angular momentum removal processes. $M_d$ is the mass of the post-impact circumplanetary disk (i.e., the protolunar disk) and must be at least one lunar mass ($\SI{}{\Mmoon} = \SI{0.0123}{\Mearth}$) to provide enough material for lunar accretion; however, previous studies suggest that \SIrange{2}{4}{\Mmoon} is required under realistic accretion efficiencies. $F^{Fe}_{d}$ is the iron mass fraction of the protolunar disk, a property which will affect the iron mass fraction of the Moon which subsequently forms out of the disk.
 As the iron mass fraction of the Moon is constrained to less than \SI{2}{\percent}, $F^{Fe}_{d}$ should not exceed 0.02 unless differential accretion rates are invoked. $\delta_{pd}$ is the compositional difference between the post-impact planet and disk (see Equation \ref{eq:delta-mix}), where the impactor mass fraction is used as a proxy for isotopic composition.

-To be considered a successful Moon-forming impact, a simulation must reproduce all four of these constraints simultaneously; if post-impact angular momentum removal (e.g., a Solar evection resonance) or compositional mixing processes (e.g., a synestia) are invoked, then certain constraints can be relaxed but the resulting parameter ranges must still be satisfied simultaneously.
+To be considered a successful Moon-forming impact, a simulation must reproduce all four of these constraints simultaneously; if post-impact angular momentum removal (e.g., a Solar evection resonance) or compositional mixing processes (e.g., a synestia, a rapidly spinning structure where the planet is in contact with the circumplanetary disk \citep{lockOriginMoonTerrestrial2018}) are invoked, then certain constraints can be relaxed but the resulting parameter ranges must still be satisfied simultaneously.
 As post-impact compositional equilibriation can only occur when a synestia is present, the proximity of the post-impact planet to the hot-spin stability limit ($R_p/R_{HSSL}$) must also be considered when invoking such a process.
 Therefore, the correlation between these post-impact properties is crucial to identifying Moon-forming impacts and we dedicate a considerable part of the subsequent analysis to these correlations.